 The OIE Regional Representation for Asia and the Pacific and the OIE Sub-Regional Representation for South East Asia have been organising activities on AMR and AMU (antimicrobial usage) since 2018 to support the OIE Members in the region drive the agenda of AMR/AMU.

-The World Antibiotic Awareness Week is a week to raise awareness of the health risks posed by antibiotic resistance and to promote good practice in this area of concern, in efforts to limit the emergence and spread of resistant bacteria throughout the world.
+The World Antibiotic Awareness Week (WAAW) is a week to raise awareness of the health risks posed by antibiotic resistance and to promote good practice in this area of concern, in efforts to limit the emergence and spread of resistant bacteria throughout the world.
 Every year, the OIE supports some Members conduct awareness raising activities.